ckroeger95/heat-fi-global/README.md

 This repository includes publicly available data from the
 1) World Development Indicators Databank
-2) ERA-5 HEAT data by the European Centre for Medium-Range Weather Forecasts
+2) ERA-5 HEAT data set by the European Centre for Medium-Range Weather Forecasts
 3) Precipitation data from the NOAA's Physical Sciences Laboratory

 The Gallup World Poll is available at charge from Gallup.